dddicillo/3901-tutorial/README.md

 >Note: Notice how the tags are not displayed, it is only the content between the tags.
 This is because the tags are only to help structure the document and how it was be displayed to the user.
 It helps the browser determine what the content inside the tags are supposed to do.

+###CSS

+CSS

+The CSS section will focus primarily on the uniqueness of the language and how it is used in web development corresponding with HTML.
+This section will cover the several aspects of CSS and how to stylize your webpage using HTML and CSS both.

+CSS means Cascaded Style Sheets; it primarily is used to style the HTML elements.
+However, in an HTML document, one is able to style the document directly in the HTML file but it can be messy and long, and also more work if there needs to be a change in the overall style of the webpage.
+The external style sheets uses the idea of *single point of control*.